 Keto Isn’t For Everyone

-Now, with all that griping out of the way.
 The ketogenic diet really is a great way to lose weight and feel great.
 I’m in a group with quite a few people who refuse to go back to a “normal” diet because if they eat carbs they suddenly feel like crap.

 Maybe that’s why it’s so easy for me to fall off the keto train every now and then and eat some carbs.
 When I eat carbs I don’t suddenly feel crappy.